thelia/thelia/templates/frontOffice/default/Readme.md

 ### Simple configuration
 The simple process to update this template is to work into the `assets/src` directory.
-In fact, this folder contain the non compiled version of assets.
+In fact, this folder contain the non minified version of assets.

 You can change change css rules and js code easily.